Carbogen: Psychotherapy

 "After the second breath came an onrush of color, first a predominant sheet of beautiful rosy-red, following which came successive sheets of brilliant color and design, some geometric, some fanciful and graceful ….
 Then the colors separated; my soul drawing apart from the physical being, was drawn upward seemingly to leave the earth and to go upward where it reached a greater Spirit with Whom there was a communion, producing a remarkable, new relaxation and deep security."

 Carbogen is rarely used in therapy anymore, largely due to the decline in psychedelic psychotherapy.

 Uses

 A carbogen mixture of 95% oxygen and 5% carbon dioxide can be used as part of the early treatment of central retinal artery occlusion.
 On this same premise it has also been proposed to be used in the management of sudden sensorineural hearing loss which can increase the blood flow to the inner ear and also possibly relieve the internal auditory artery spasm.

 Carbogen is used in biology research to study in vivo oxygen and carbon dioxide flows, as well as to oxygenate the aCSF solution and stabilize the pH to about 7.4 in research on acute brain slices.

-Its use in combination with nicotinamide is also being investigated in conjunction with radiation therapy in the treatment strategy of certain cancers.
+Its use with nicotinamide is also being investigated in conjunction with radiation therapy in the treatment strategy of certain cancers.
 Because increased tumor oxygenation improves the cell-killing effects of radiation, it is thought that the inhalation of these agents during radiation therapy could increase its effectiveness.